smithy-lang/smithy/docs/source/1.0/spec/aws/amazon-apigateway.rst

       - Specifies a mapping template to transform the integration response body to the method response body for a given media type.
-For information about creating a mapping template, see `mapping Templates`_.
+For information about creating a mapping template, see `mapping templates`_.
 An example of a media type is ``application/json``.

 The following example sets mapping templates for a request payload of the